NikhilReddyPishati/Banking-Project/README.md

 - **If PIN is Verified it asks for Amount**
 - **If PIN is Incorrect It Prints default msg**
 - **It compares the Entered Amount with Available Balance in the Account**
-- **If Amount is greater then Available Balance it just prints a default msg,If Amount is equals to Available Balance
+- **If Amount is greater then Available Balance it just prints a default msg,If Amount is equals to Available Balance it just prints "Maintain The minimum balance", If the balance is less than the available balance it withdraws amount and subtracts the Withdrawed amount from the present balance**